 Kris-Stella Trump served as the first program director for MediaWell, and was instrumental in its conception and development.
 She left the Council in 2019 to take a tenure-track position in political science.

 A number of individuals have contributed their time and expertise to MediaWell.
-They include: Julia Angwin, Lance Bennett, Cody Buntain, Ellen P. Goodman, Jennifer Kavanagh, Karen Kornbluh, Diego Martin, Amy Mitchell, Anna Neatrour, Brendan Nyhan, Sarah Oates, Adrienne Russell, Connie Moon Sehat, Jacob N. Shapiro, and Lauren Weinzimmer.
+They include: Julia Angwin, Lance Bennett, Cody Buntain, Ellen P. Goodman, Jennifer Kavanagh, Karen Kornbluh, Diego Martin, Michael Miller, Amy Mitchell, Anna Neatrour, Brendan Nyhan, Sarah Oates, Adrienne Russell, Connie Moon Sehat, Jacob N. Shapiro, and Lauren Weinzimmer.

 The Social Science Research Council is an independent, international nonprofit organization that mobilizes necessary knowledge for the public good by supporting scholars worldwide, generating new research across disciplines, and linking researchers with policymakers and citizens.